Product backlogs typically contain much more work than can be completed in a single sprint. So, each sprint begins with sprint planning.

 Choose An Approach to Sprint Planning

 Before delving into how a team acquires confidence, I want to share two ways to structure sprint planning.
-The first structure for sprint planning is a two-part approach, divided into the the what and the how.
+The first structure for sprint planning is a two-part approach, divided into the what and the how.
 During part 1, the team determines its capacity to complete work and forecasts the PBIs the product owner has requested that it believes it can deliver by the end of the sprint.
 Then, in part 2, the team acquires confidence in its ability to complete the items it forecasted in part 1 by creating a plan.

 Many teams complete their plan by breaking the PBIs into a set of tasks and then estimating (in hours) the effort required to complete each task.
 The team then compares the estimate of task hours against its capacity, in terms of hours, to see if its initial commitment was realistic.

 If the team finds it has selected too much or too little, or has selected items that cannot realistically be developed together in the same sprint, it can adjust its forecast and possibly refine the sprint goal accordingly.
-When the team's forecast is comfortably within its capacity range and restraints, it finalizes its commitment and sprint planning is over.
+When the team's forecast is comfortably within its capacity range and constraints, it finalizes its commitment and sprint planning is over.

 An alternative structure for sprint planning, and the one I use most frequently, is a one-part approach that interleaves selecting an item and acquiring confidence that it can be delivered.